dmitri-tikhomirov/fallout-2-adjustments/readme.md

 ## Components

-- Price cap.
-  - Prevents buying for a lower price than what you sell for, avoiding one of the ways to break the economy.
 - Custom keyboard controls.
 Default settings:
   - Keys for opening Inventory and Skilldex now also close them.
   - `E`: Inventory.